-On Sept 15th, 2011, I began the lifestyle that will define me for the next few months; that of a backpacker.
-My goal is to explore the world, learn about other cultures and meet new people all through the aid of digital tools and social media.
-Armed with an unlocked iPhone and 7 days worth of clothes I am making my way based on recommendations of friends and followers.
+On Sept 15th, 2011, I began the lifestyle that would define me for the following months; that of a backpacker.
+My goal was to explore the world, learn about other cultures, and meet new people solely through mobile applications and social networks.
+Armed with an unlocked iPhone and 7 days worth of clothes, I made my way around based on the recommendations of friends and followers.

-I got up Monday morning and Blair was determined to show me what she claimed was “the best place to get bagels” in Europe.
-Growing up in New York, I’ve been spoiled for much of my life with great bagels, so I was instantly skeptical of her claim.
+When I awoke Monday morning, Blair was determined to show me what she claimed was “the best place to get bagels” in Europe.
+Growing up in New York, I was spoiled rotten with great bagels, so I was instantly skeptical of her claim.

-It turned out that the place Blair wanted to take me to was somewhere that Lis Rock had already suggested via Twitter from her travel experiences and interestingly there is a competing bagel shop right next door as well so we decided to try both and decide which I preferred.
+It turned out that this place was also somewhere that Lis Rock had already suggested via Twitter based on her travel experiences.
+And interestingly, there is a competing bagel shop right next door as well.
+So we decided to try both to determine which was better.

-Despite cramming a lot in, my time in London was quiet and laid back as I would have expected… from here on out the real trip was set to kick off.
+Despite cramming a lot in, my time in London was as laid back as I could have hoped.
+From there on out, the real trip was set to begin.